Serena tops Halep at Australian Open, sets up Osaka showdown - WHIZ News

 The other remaining quarterfinal is between two Americans, No. 22 Jennifer Brady and unseeded Jessica Pegula.

 In men’s action, 114th-ranked qualifier Aslan Karatsev of Russia became the first man in the professional era to get to the semifinals in his first Grand Slam appearance, defeating No. 18 seed Grigor Dimitrov 2-6, 6-4, 6-1, 6-2.
-Karatsev next faces the winner of Tuesday night’s quarterfinal between eight-time Australian Open champion Novak Djokovic and No. 5 Alexander Zverev.
+His degree of difficulty will increase against his next opponent, top-ranked Novak Djokovic.

+Defending champion Djokovic fended off sixth-seeded Alexander Zverev 6-7 (6), 6-2, 6-4, 7-6 (6) in a night match to reach the Australian Open semifinals for the ninth time.
+He has never lost at Melbourne Park after making it to the last four.

 Osaka overpowered 71st-ranked Hsieh Su-wei of Taiwan 6-2, 6-2, helped by serves that reached 122 mph (196 kph).
 She delivered seven aces, claimed 23 of 25 first-serve points and wound up with 24 total winners to just 14 unforced errors.